nbilalis/flask-book/README.md

 1. Run `flask init-db` to initialize the database.
 1. Run `flask add-data` to add some test data.
 1. Run `flask run` to start the server

+After you run the app hit `/test` to view some results from DB.